 – Ron, landlord of a property that was damaged by fire but was contained to the room as the newly fitted fire door had stopped the flames and smoke spreading to other areas of the house so only minimal damage was caused.

 A fire risk assessment must be carried out and the significant findings recorded.
 This will be a comprehensive assessment of the fire precautions in place and may identify any additional measures that are required to be carried out.
 The guides below will further help in assessing the hazards and implementing the fire safety precautions that are required.
-These guides are intended to be used independently and not in conjunction with one another.

 - Home Stamp – A guide to Fire and Security Protection in multi-occupied residential properties